armory/docs/content/en/plugins/scale-agent/release-notes/agent-service/agent-service-v-1-0-56.md

 ---

 ## Fixes
-* Prevent application hangup when defining >1000 accounts
+* Prevent application hangup when defining a big number of accounts.